Working Capital Lockup Carry Cost Calculator

 - Working capital days are calculated as DSO + DIO – DPO, floored at zero so negative values indicate cash release.

-- Revenue is converted to average daily sales to translate days outstanding into dollars.
+- Revenue is converted to average daily sales to translate days outstanding into dollars and highlight cash trapped per day.

 - Carry cost multiplies tied-up cash by the provided cost of capital to reflect financing or opportunity cost.